javedshahzad/capacitor-speaker-phone-toggle/README.md

  ### Import the plugin: In your code, import the plugin:

 ```
- import { AudioTogglePlugin } from 'capacitor-speaker-phone-toggle';
+import { AudioToggle } from 'capacitor-speaker-phone-toggle';
 ```
 ## API